 Pest Control: Wasps

 To treat a wasp nest is £45.00 (no vat) additional nests are charged at £15.00 each when treated at the same visit.
+We can keep our prices low because we use an absolute minimum of chemical and use proven tools to deliver the dose.
 Full safety checks are conducted before any work is carried out, keeping everyone safe.

 Organic wasp nest removal.
-We can remove wasp nest without chemicals when the whole nest is visible.
+We can offer chemical-free wasp nest removal when the whole nest is visible or accessible.
 Please call to discuss your requirements.
 Please note that just removing the nest will leave thousands of unhappy wasps looking for sweet food.
 These are very likely to sting, especially where food is consumed or prepared.
 Our service is tailored to reduce the likelihood of this happening.
 We also sell and install professional wasp traps where there is risk of stings from displaced wasps.

-Natural wasp control is the favoured option when, for example, wasps in compost heaps, wasps nest near fish ponds and wasps nest in or over water tanks, areas where food is stored or prepared, in animal housing, in fact, anywhere that pesticides pose a risk to the environment or occupants.
+Natural wasp control is the favoured option when, for example, wasps are in compost heaps, near fish ponds, in or over water tanks, areas where food is stored or prepared, in animal housing, in fact, anywhere that pesticides pose a risk to the environment or occupants.

 Our chemical-free wasp nest destruction is becoming more popular each year, but does take more time and planning than conventional methods if it is to be safe.